mdesantis/sql_formatter_web_interface/README.markdown

 # SqlFormatterWebInterface

 ## Description
-{SqlFormatterWebInterface} lets you write this:
+This library lets you write this:

 ```ruby
 sql = <<-SQL